rails/rails/guides/source/upgrading_ruby_on_rails.md

 ### vendor/plugins

-Rails 4.0 no longer supports loading plugins from <tt>vendor/plugins</tt>.
+Rails 4.0 no longer supports loading plugins from `vendor/plugins`.
 You must replace any plugins by extracting them to gems and adding them to your Gemfile.
-If you choose not to make them gems, you can move them into, say, <tt>lib/my_plugin/*</tt> and add an appropriate initializer in <tt>config/initializers/my_plugin.rb</tt>.
+If you choose not to make them gems, you can move them into, say, `lib/my_plugin/*` and add an appropriate initializer in `config/initializers/my_plugin.rb`.

 ### Identity Map

 Rails 4.0 has removed the identity map from Active Record, due to "some inconsistencies with associations":https://github.com/rails/rails/commit/302c912bf6bcd0fa200d964ec2dc4a44abe328a6.
-If you have manually enabled it in your application, you will have to remove the following config that has no effect anymore: <tt>config.active_record.identity_map</tt>.
+If you have manually enabled it in your application, you will have to remove the following config that has no effect anymore: `config.active_record.identity_map`.

 ### Active Record

-The <tt>delete</tt> method in collection associations can now receive <tt>Fixnum</tt> or <tt>String</tt> arguments as record ids, besides records, pretty much like the <tt>destroy</tt> method does.
-Previously it raised <tt>ActiveRecord::AssociationTypeMismatch</tt> for such arguments.
-From Rails 4.0 on <tt>delete</tt> automatically tries to find the records matching the given ids before deleting them.
+The `delete` method in collection associations can now receive `Fixnum` or `String` arguments as record ids, besides records, pretty much like the `destroy` method does.
+Previously it raised `ActiveRecord::AssociationTypeMismatch` for such arguments.
+From Rails 4.0 on `delete` automatically tries to find the records matching the given ids before deleting them.

-Rails 4.0 has changed how orders get stacked in +ActiveRecord::Relation+.
+Rails 4.0 has changed how orders get stacked in `ActiveRecord::Relation`.
 In previous versions of rails new order was applied after previous defined order.
 But this is no long true.
 Check "ActiveRecord Query guide":active_record_querying.html#ordering for more information.

-Rails 4.0 has changed <tt>serialized_attributes</tt> and <tt>&#95;attr_readonly</tt> to class methods only.
+Rails 4.0 has changed `serialized_attributes` and `attr_readonly` to class methods only.
 Now you shouldn't use instance methods, it's deprecated.
-You must change them, e.g. <tt>self.serialized_attributes</tt> to <tt>self.class.serialized_attributes</tt>.
+You must change them, e.g. `self.serialized_attributes` to `self.class.serialized_attributes`.

 ### Active Model

-Rails 4.0 has changed how errors attach with the <tt>ActiveModel::Validations::ConfirmationValidator</tt>.
-Now when confirmation validations fail the error will be attached to <tt>:#{attribute}_confirmation</tt> instead of <tt>attribute</tt>.
+Rails 4.0 has changed how errors attach with the `ActiveModel::Validations::ConfirmationValidator`.
+Now when confirmation validations fail the error will be attached to `:#{attribute}_confirmation` instead of `attribute`.

 ### Action Pack

-Rails 4.0 changed how <tt>assert_generates</tt>, <tt>assert_recognizes</tt>, and <tt>assert_routing</tt> work.
-Now all these assertions raise <tt>Assertion</tt> instead of <tt>ActionController::RoutingError</tt>.
+Rails 4.0 changed how `assert_generates`, `assert_recognizes`, and `assert_routing` work.
+Now all these assertions raise `Assertion` instead of `ActionController::RoutingError`.

+<<<<<<< HEAD
 Rails 4.0 also changed the way unicode character routes are drawn.
 Now you can draw unicode character routes directly.
 If you already draw such routes, you must change them, for example:

 <ruby>